ruitaiS/language_models/Readme.md

 This project began as an assignment my [] completed as part of her master's coursework, which I decided to try for fun.

-The original assignment has two parts:
+The original assignment is in the `ecse_526` subfolder, and has two parts:
 - Sentence generation using pre-calculated bigram and trigram word transition probabilities
 - Sentence correction via Hidden Markov Models, using the Viterbi algorithm to infer the most likely sequence of intended words
-This portion is in the `ecse_526` subfolder.

 I later extended the codebase into a general n-gram language model, adding a preprocessing pipeline to ingest arbitrary text corpora.
-This part of the project is in the `n-gram` subfolder.
+This version is in the `n-gram` subfolder.

 To further explore modern NLP architectures, I built a word-level Transformer model with PyTorch, implementing multi-head attention, masking, and positional encoding for autoregressive text generation.
 This can be found in the `transformer` subfolder.